 2. Organic Visibility

 The good bit is that you can measure and report the visibility in two ways.
 First, you can showcase growth in impressions from Google Search Console.
-This is the ideal method to show continued growth, seeing that impressions show your website’s searches even if they were not indicated in clicks.
+This is the ideal method to show continued growth, seeing that impressions show your affiliate marketing website’s searches even if they were not indicated in clicks.

 3. Site Speed